“What do you seek?”

 I am little by little discovering what it means to become ‘fully alive’ by integrating four major pillars in my life: a strong spiritual life, rigorous academic studies, simple community living and accompaniment with the poor.
 My academic interests involve bridging the gap between theology and social justice work; particularly through music, film and other forms of digital media.
-I synthesize all my life experiences in one line -- ‘all is gift; all is grace’ (Spiritual Exercises, 322).
+I synthesize all my life experiences in one line -- ‘all is gift; all is grace’ [Spiritual Exercises, 322].
 It is the mantra that keeps me ever grateful in moments of difficulty and growth.

 Upon graduating Fordham, I entered the Society of Jesus and began my formation towards the ministerial priesthood in the Catholic Church.
 I did my two-year Novitiate experience in Santiago de los Caballeros, Dominican Republic and professed my first vows of poverty, chastity and obedience at my high school alma mater on August 28, 2015.
-I am currently continuing my formation at Loyola University Chicago in Chicago, Illinois completing two Masters in Social Philosophy and Digital Media and Storytelling.
+I continued my formation at Loyola University Chicago ‘18 in Chicago, Illinois completing two Masters in Social Philosophy and Digital Media and Storytelling.
 While in Chicago, my ministry involved accompanying court-involved youth on the Southside of Chicago through Hip-Hop Media Production at a Restorative Justice center called Precious Blood Ministries and as a chaplain at the Cook County Juvenile Detention center.
 I am currently missioned for two years as a theology teacher and campus minister at my high school alma mater, Belen Jesuit Preparatory School in Miami, FL.